Choosing a Pistol

 Smith & Wesson and SIG Sauer both sell a bewildering array of models, including some entry-level guns I would not recommend.
 Glock, on the other hand, sells essentially one model, in many different calibers and sizes, and every model number uniquely identifies one gun with certain defined characteristics.

-Inasmuch as Glock has an unmatched reputation for reliability, is used by 65% of law enforcement professionals nationwide, and has the most aftermarket support of any brand, it is my recommendation that a new shooter cannot go wrong with this as your first gun.
+Inasmuch as Glock has an unmatched reputation for reliability, is used by 65% of law enforcement professionals nationwide (and around the world), and has the most aftermarket support of any brand, it is my recommendation that a new shooter cannot go wrong with this as your first gun.
 The models I recommend are

 Glock 26 (9mm sub-compact, concealable)

 Glock 19 (9mm compact, larger, but still concealable).
-A very popular first gun.
+The most popular first gun in America.

-Glock 17 (9mm duty size, outstanding for home defense)
+Glock 17 (9mm duty size, outstanding for home defense, and used by most police depts.)

 You may notice that none of these are .380 caliber.
 Glock does make one (G42), but police don't carry those.
 There is a reason.
 Hope for the best, but be prepared for the worst.
-The best choice of handgun is the largest caliber you can shoot well, in the longest, heaviest gun that suits your purpose.
+The best choice of handgun is the longest, heaviest gun that suits your purpose.
 A pocket gun, while a useful tool, should not be your primary weapon.

 Getting down to specifics.